Cindytian2016/Second-Hand-Market-App/README.md

 Features

     User Login and Registration: Secure sign-up and login functionality for users.
-    Product Listings: Users can list items for sale, including descriptions, conditions, prices, and photos.
+    Post product: Users can list items for sale, including descriptions, conditions, prices, and photos.
     Search and Filters: Advanced search options to find items by category, price, location, and more.
     Item Cards/Feed/Category: Our app showcases second-hand items using a visually appealing and information-rich card layout.
     Wishlist/Favorites: Wishlist/Favorites feature enables users to curate a personalized collection of items they love or wish to purchase in the future.